edderiofer/riichi_advanced/documentation/wrightpatterson.md

 Players each start with 10000 points.

 During the setup phase, two dice are rolled by the dealer.
 Then, two more dice are rolled by the player whose seat is that number, and added to the first roll.
 Counting from the anticlockwise end of that player's wall (continuing onto the next wall if necessary) determines where the wall is broken.
 The wind of the player with the broken wall is now the Prevailing Wind.
-(If the two rolls total 18, the prevailing wind is that of the original player, not the player to their left. <<TODO: check this>>)
+(If the two rolls total 18, the prevailing wind is that of the original player, not the player to their left.)

 At the beginning of each round, you must declare all flowers/seasons in your hand before making any discards.
 This happens in an initial go-around before the first discard.
 If nobody declares any flowers, each player puts 50 points into the Flower Pot.
 The Flower Pot is collected by the first player who declares a flower after the end of the Charleston; it carries over between rounds.

 If a player declares all four flowers or all four seasons, they are instantly paid 500 points by each other player.
 Those flowers/seasons are then immediately discarded, the flower replacement draw is made, and that player then discards a tile if applicable.
+(Note that East, who normally pays and receives double, does not do so here.)

 ## Charleston